winngwephyo9/TestingNote/README.md

 /**
  * @function updateInfoPanel
  * @description Updates the content of the top-left information panel to display
- * details about the currently selected object.
+ * details and calculated volume about the currently selected object.
  */
 function updateInfoPanel() {
     let headerInfo = `WSCenID: ${parsedWSCenID || "N/A"}\nPJNo: ${parsedPJNo || "N/A"}\n----\n`;